 4) Spamvertise: during this instance, hackers use your website to redirect traffic to a different malicious or spam website, including their own website in spam.
 By including your website address in spam emails instead, the emails avoid spam filters.
 Then when someone who receives spam clicks on the link to your site, they’re redirected to the malicious website. this is often called ‘spamvertising’.

 How can I protect myself?

-The best thanks to protect your website from attacks that use WordPress is to make sure that you simply keep your website up-to-date and read abreast of all the most recent WordPress Security-related vulnerabilities.
+The best thanks to protect your website from attacks that use WordPress is to make sure that you simply keep your website up-to-date and to read abreast of all the most recent WordPress Security-related vulnerabilities.
 You’ll then be ready to update your site as soon as possible when a replacement vulnerability emerges

 You should also consider these recommendations For WordPress Security as well:-

 - Choose a reputable hosting provider where websites on shared servers are isolated from one another.